 - Designers should stick with a clean, simple sans serif font, such as Futura or Helvetica for basic text.

-- All text in an online manual should be a minimum of 12 px.
+- All text in the user manual should be a minimum of 12 px.

 - Typography can be an easy way to make your product seem more deluxe.
 Consider using an elegant font for important information.
 Make sure it’s still legible, however.
 Also remember that not all web browsers will be able to read every font, so consider embedding a fancy script as an image to make sure users can read it.